Luminex (NASDAQ:LMNX) Stock Rating Lowered by BidaskClub

-BidaskClub lowered shares of Luminex (NASDAQ:LMNX) from a hold rating to a sell rating in a research note published on Monday morning, BidAskClub reports.
+BidaskClub cut shares of Luminex (NASDAQ:LMNX) from a hold rating to a sell rating in a research note published on Sunday morning, BidAskClub reports.

-Luminex (NASDAQ:LMNX) last posted its quarterly earnings data on Thursday, November 5th.
-The medical instruments supplier reported $0.04 EPS for the quarter, missing the Zacks’ consensus estimate of $0.21 by ($0.17).
-Luminex had a return on equity of 2.38% and a net margin of 3.04%.
-The firm had revenue of $106.06 million during the quarter, compared to the consensus estimate of $106.75 million.
-During the same period in the prior year, the firm posted ($0.12) EPS.
-The firm’s quarterly revenue was up 34.8% on a year-over-year basis.
-Equities research analysts predict that Luminex will post 0.81 earnings per share for the current fiscal year.
+Luminex (NASDAQ:LMNX) last posted its earnings results on Thursday, November 5th.
+The medical instruments supplier reported $0.04 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.21 by ($0.17).
+Luminex had a net margin of 4.60% and a return on equity of 3.75%.
+The firm had revenue of $106.06 million during the quarter, compared to analysts’ expectations of $106.75 million.
+During the same period in the previous year, the firm posted ($0.12) earnings per share.
+The firm’s revenue for the quarter was up 34.8% on a year-over-year basis.
+As a group, analysts forecast that Luminex will post 0.57 earnings per share for the current year.

+In related news, Director Stephen L. Eck acquired 4,487 shares of Luminex stock in a transaction on Wednesday, November 25th.
+The stock was purchased at an average cost of $22.40 per share, with a total value of $100,508.80.
+The purchase was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+9.40% of the stock is owned by corporate insiders.

 Hedge funds have recently modified their holdings of the company.
-ProShare Advisors LLC grew its stake in Luminex by 47.7% in the second quarter.
-ProShare Advisors LLC now owns 13,800 shares of the medical instruments supplier’s stock valued at $449,000 after purchasing an additional 4,456 shares in the last quarter.
-Dupont Capital Management Corp grew its stake in Luminex by 357.6% in the third quarter.
-Dupont Capital Management Corp now owns 39,520 shares of the medical instruments supplier’s stock valued at $1,037,000 after purchasing an additional 30,884 shares in the last quarter.
-American International Group Inc. grew its stake in Luminex by 4.0% in the second quarter.
-American International Group Inc. now owns 30,048 shares of the medical instruments supplier’s stock valued at $977,000 after purchasing an additional 1,154 shares in the last quarter.
-Charles Schwab Investment Management Inc. boosted its stake in shares of Luminex by 7.9% during the 2nd quarter.
-Charles Schwab Investment Management Inc. now owns 283,934 shares of the medical instruments supplier’s stock worth $9,237,000 after acquiring an additional 20,711 shares in the last quarter.
-Finally, Robeco Institutional Asset Management B.V. boosted its stake in shares of Luminex by 37.4% during the 3rd quarter.
-Robeco Institutional Asset Management B.V. now owns 188,878 shares of the medical instruments supplier’s stock worth $4,959,000 after acquiring an additional 51,418 shares in the last quarter.
-Institutional investors and hedge funds own 93.69% of the company’s stock.
+CFM Wealth Partners LLC purchased a new position in shares of Luminex during the 2nd quarter worth approximately $32,000.
+Macquarie Group Ltd. purchased a new position in shares of Luminex during the 2nd quarter worth approximately $45,000.
+NEXT Financial Group Inc purchased a new position in shares of Luminex during the 3rd quarter worth approximately $41,000.
+Zurcher Kantonalbank Zurich Cantonalbank raised its stake in shares of Luminex by 68.2% during the 2nd quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 5,320 shares of the medical instruments supplier’s stock worth $173,000 after buying an additional 2,157 shares in the last quarter.
+Finally, Smith Asset Management Group LP purchased a new position in shares of Luminex during the 3rd quarter worth approximately $163,000.
+91.22% of the stock is owned by institutional investors and hedge funds.

 Luminex Corporation develops, manufactures, and sells proprietary biological testing technologies and products for the diagnostics, pharmaceutical, and research industries worldwide.
 Its products include Luminex 100/200 that integrates fluidics, optics, and digital signal processing; FLEXMAP 3D system for use as a general laboratory instrument; MAGPIX system, a multiplexing analyzer for qualitative and quantitative analysis of proteins and nucleic acids; ARIES system, a sample to answer real-time PCR platform; ARIES M1 system, a single-module version of the ARIES System; VERIGENE system, a semi-automated, multiplex, molecular analysis system for the clinical diagnostics market; FlowSight Imaging Flow cytometer; ImageStream System; CellStream Flow Cytometer; Guava easyCyte line; and Muse Cell Analyzer.